 In Euclidean space of dimension at least two there exist ancient solutions of mean curvature flow with compact, convex time slices which lie at all times in a given slab region (the region between two parallel hyperplanes).
 Up to rigid motions, time translations and parabolic scaling, there is a unique such solution in the class of rotationally symmetric solutions.
 It turns out that this solution is also reflection symmetric across the 'midplane' of the slab.
-In the Euclidean plane, it is the well-known Angenent oval solution, whose diameter grows like ‐t+log 2+o(1) as ‐t goes to infinity.
-In higher dimensions, its diameter grows like ‐t+(n‐1)log(‐t)+cn+o(1) as ‐t goes to infinity, where n is the dimension of the solution and cn is a constant which only depends on n.
+In the Euclidean plane, it is the well-known Angenent oval solution, whose 'radius' grows like ‐t+log 2+o(1) as ‐t goes to infinity.
+In higher dimensions, its radius grows like ‐t+(n‐1)log(‐t)+cn+o(1) as ‐t goes to infinity, where n is the dimension of the solution and cn is a constant which only depends on n.

 The following .gif files depict the evolution of the two-dimensional ancient pancake.The ancient pancake [top view] [side view]